Actifio/ActPowerCLI/README.md

 ## What versions of PowerShell and Operating Systems will this module work with?

-* It will work with Windows PowerShell Version 4 and 5 on the Windows Operating System that have .NET 4.5 installed
+* It will work with Windows PowerShell Version 4 that have .NET 4.5 installed
-* It will work with PowerShell Version 6 on the Windows Operating System that have .NET 4.5 installed
+* It will work with Windows PowerShell Version 5 (no requirement for .NET)
 * It will work with PowerShell Version 7 on Linux, Mac OS and Windows Operating Systems.

 In this repository are two separate versions of ActPowerCLI, but you don't need to work out which one to use.